 If you spend a lot of time waiting in the queues, this duration may get extended.
 To avoid wasting time, buy Intrepid tickets in advance.

-Tourists are known to extend their tour of the Intrepid Museum by visiting the food court, which offers a wide assortment of choices.
+Tourists are known to spend 30 to 60 minutes at the food court, which offers a wide assortment of choices.

 Tip: Wear comfortable shoes, as there will be a lot of walking.